Subclinical milk fever in dairy cows

-At the onset of lactation in dairy cows, the calcium requirement for milk production increases drastically.
-If the cow cannot meet these increased calcium requirements via intake, or calcium mobilization from bone, the ionized calcium content increases in blood drops, which might result in hypocalcaemia or milk fever.
-This incidence is generally higher in multiparous dairy cows, as the reduction in the serum ionized calcium content is generally much bigger after calving than in primiparous cows.
-The smaller decline results in subclinical milk fever, which is often not detected, but it increases the risk of retained placenta, abomasal displacement, and ketosis.
-Clinical milk fever, on the other hand, is life-threatening and needs immediate treatment.
+At the onset of milk production after calving, calcium excretion increases substantially.
+This requires a swift adaptation of the calcium metabolism to maintain calcium homeostasis.
+If the cow cannot maintain calcium homeostasis via increased calcium absorption, or calcium mobilization from bone, blood calcium content drops, which might result in hypocalcaemia and (sub-)clinical milk fever.
+The incidence of (sub-)clinical milk fever is generally higher in multiparous dairy cows, as the drop in the blood calcium content after calving is generally much bigger in multiparous than in primiparous cows.
+Subclinical milk fever, which often remains undetected, increases the risk of retained placenta, abomasal displacement, and ketosis, whereas clinical milk fever is life-threatening and needs immediate veterinarian treatment.

 The implication for the industry

-A serum Ca content of approx. 1.5 - 2 mmol/L results in subclinical milk fever, which affects up to 50% of highly productive multiparous cows, and 25% of primiparous cows.
-The economic consequence is substantial, taking up to 40% of clinical cases, due to production losses and vet treatment.
-Prevention is generally based on reduced dietary cation-anion difference or increased Ca supply via a rumen bolus inserted before parturition.
-Alternative options might be focused on the increase of the efficacy of Ca absorption and utilization via a bolus that contains 1,25(OH)2D3-glycosides as Solanum glaucophyllum leaves or the extract.
+A blood serum calcium content of approx. 1.5 - 2 mmol/L is considered hypocalcemic, resulting in subclinical milk fever.
+Up to 50% of highly productive multiparous cows and 25% of primiparous cows suffer from hypocalcaemia.
+The economic consequence of (sub-)clinical milk fever is substantial, due to production losses and veterinary treatments.
+Prevention is generally based on reduced dietary cation-anion difference (DCAD) or increased calcium supply via multiple rumen boluses inserted around parturition.
+Alternative options might be focused on the increase of the efficacy of calcium absorption and utilization.
+A single application with a bolus that contains G-1,25(OH)2D3 from Solanum glaucophyllum can stabilize blood calcium concentration around calving.

 Standardized content of the active ingredient